PharaohTools/ptsource/README.md

 ## About:

 Build and Monitoring in PHP.
-Provision your boxes manually or with an Operating System agnostic method of ensuring environment stability.
+Integrate Builds for your application.

 This is part of the Pharaoh Tools suite, which covers Configuration Management, Test Automation Management, Automated Deployment, Build and Release Management and more, all implemented in code, and all in PHP.